davedema/GranularSynth/README.md

 ### Grain playback

 ### Spectral Output
+Extractor class takes a portion of the output buffer and everytime it has been filled an asynchronous call is made in order to plot the spectrum.
+The FFT size is of 2048 samples.
+Then it is processed into 256 bins for representation purposes.
 ## Time-Frequency plane
 This section is a 2-D canvas where the user can draw.
 Clicking will enable the control and the user can decide when a grain will be played and how much it will be shifted in frequency.
+The horizontal axis represents the position in the active section, while the y axis will decide the amount of shift (in Hz).
 ## References

 [[1]] Theory of Communication, D.Gabor,